kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 a ConfigMap using ``--from-file``, the filename becomes a key stored in the `data` section of the ConfigMap.
 The file contents become the key's value.

-The examples in this section refer to a ConfigMap named special-config, shown below.
+The examples in this section refer to a ConfigMap named `special-config`:

 {{< codenew file="configmap/configmap-multikeys.yaml" >}}